danielpmorton/danielpmorton.github.io/_posts/2020-12-16-ProductDesign.md

     <a href="/assets/img/4341/bottom.png"><img src="/assets/img/4341/bottom.png"></a>
     <a href="/assets/img/4341/top.png"><img src="/assets/img/4341/top.png"></a>
 </figure>

-> CAD renders of the final lattices (seat cushion and back support) with the light guides routed through the structure.
+> CAD renders of the final lattices (seat cushion and back support) with the light guides routed through the structure

 <figure class="half">
     <a href="/assets/img/4341/FEA.png"><img src="/assets/img/4341/FEA.png"></a>
     <a href="/assets/img/4341/fields.png"><img src="/assets/img/4341/fields.png"></a>
 </figure>

-> FEA model (shown: displacement) for the lattice, along with an explanation of how the field approximating the seating pressure distribution was generated.
+> FEA model (shown: displacement) for the lattice, along with an explanation of how the field approximating the seating pressure distribution was generated

 <a href="/assets/img/4341/animation.mp4"><video autoplay source src="/assets/img/4341/animation.mp4" type="video/mp4" style="max-width: 100%; height: auto; width: auto;"></video>
 > If autoplay is not supported in your browser, click on the above video to play